Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Proposed Framework

 \subsection{Training and Inference}

-Our UniSDNet is a proposal-based method, thereby we optimize the score map $\tilde{S}$ with an IoU regression loss and a contrastive learning loss.
-Following 2D-TAN~\cite{zhang2020learning}, we compute the groundtruth IoU Map ${\bf\rm IoU}^{\rm GT} = \{{IoU}^i\}^M_{i=1}\in\mathbb{R}^{(T\times T) \cdot M}$ corresponding to the queries.
-That is, we compute the value of intersection over union between each candidate moment and the target moment $(t^s_{gt},t^e_{gt})$, and scale this value to (0,1), and there are total $N$ moment scores.
-Hence, the IoU prediction loss is
+Our UniSDNet is proposal-based, thereby we optimize the score map $\tilde{S}$ with IoU regression loss and contrastive learning loss.
+Following 2D-TAN~\cite{zhang2020learning}, we compute the groundtruth IoU Map ${\bf\rm IoU}^{\rm GT} = \{{IoU}^i\}^M_{i=1}\in\mathbb{R}^{(T\times T) \cdot M}$ corresponding to queries.
+That is, we compute the value of intersection over union between each candidate moment and the target moment $(t^s_{gt},t^e_{gt})$, and scale this value to (0,1), with total $N$ moment scores.
+The IoU prediction loss is

-where $iou_i$ is the groundtruth from IoU$^{\rm GT}$, and $y_i$ is the predicted IoU value from $\tilde{S}$ in Eq.~\ref{eq:8}.
+where $iou_i$ is the groundtruth from IoU$^{\rm GT}$, and $y_i$ is the predicted IoU value from $\tilde{S}$ in Eq.~\ref{eq:sim}.